 Step 4: Fill and seal your barrel

-Now use the funnel to fill your well-mixed drink through the bunghole (it is in fact called that) into the barrel you prepared before.
-To ensure that no foreign objects end up inside the cask, use a strainer, as well.
+Now use the funnel to fill your well-mixed drink through the bunghole (it is really called that) into the barrel you prepared before.
+Use a strainer o ensure that no foreign objects end up inside the cask.

 Do the same with your tester and transfer it to a bottle you can close airtight.